What Lawn Spreader to Use and How to Correctly Calibrate it- Milorganite Agronomist

 - Walk-behind and handheld models are available.

-- Hopper capacity of walk-behind models are generally larger than drop spreaders; less refills.
+- Hopper capacity of walk-behind models are generally larger than drop spreaders; fewer refills.

-- Some broadcast spreaders have a side-shield feature that allows you to shut off half of the spreader, which is particularly helpful applying product around the perimeter of your lawn and avoiding hard surfaces and landscaping.
+- Some broadcast spreaders have a side-shield feature that allows you to shut off half of the spreader, which is particularly helpful for applying product around the perimeter of your lawn and avoiding hard surfaces and landscaping.

 Most homeowners don’t want to calibrate their spreader to discover the correct setting.
 You just want the setting number, right?
 Unfortunately, each spreader is slightly different and so are you.